-Find assistive technology and durable equipment assistance programs.
+Find free assistive technology and durable equipment assistance programs.

 Durable equipment can include a number of different items.
 It will always be for home use and the goal is to help the patient improve their quality of life.
 Examples of some of the more common devices requested include wheelchairs, scooters, hospital beds, Nebulizers, oxygen machines and many others.
 The list is extensive and can meet the needs of various people, whether they are children facing an illness or an elderly person that is homebound.